An in-depth report on the causes, diagnosis, treatment, and prevention of prostate cancer.

 Gastrointestinal and Bowel Complications

-Many patients experience a need for frequent urination shortly after radiation therapy, and this urgency persists long-term for some patients.
+Many people experience a need for frequent urination shortly after radiation therapy, and this urgency persists long-term for some people.
 Some men experience urinary incontinence (loss of bladder control) but this is less common with radiation than with surgery.

 Unlike surgery, erectile dysfunction does not usually occur immediately following radiation therapy.
 However, the risk for this complication increases progressively over a year or more.
 Drug therapies for erectile dysfunction may help.